 Asha made her playback debut in 1948 with the film Chunariya under Music Director Hansraj Behl.
 But it took a long, long time for Asha to make it to the top.
 It’s not as if singing opportunities didn’t come her way.
 In fact, in the 1950s Asha probably sang more songs than any other playback singer but the bulk of these were in small films with no distinction.
 And if she did get a chance to sing in an A film, it was probably just the song of the heroine’s friend or a female duet with bigger singers like Lata, Shamshad Begum or Geeta Dutt.
 But Asha had no choice.
 Having made an ill-advised marriage which alienated her from her family, she had to take up all the assignments she got to fend for her children.

-The 1960s saw Asha at her best as she belted out some of her best songs particularly under OP Nayyar’s baton – Aankhon se Jo Utri hai Dil Mein from Phir Wohi Dil Laya Hoon (1963), Jayiye Aap Kahan Jayenge from Mere Sanam (1965) and Woh Haseen Dard De Do from Humsaya (1968) to name but a few.
-However, In spite of her incredible emotive ability, she was getting typecast in songs that were more on the sensual side.
+The 1960s saw Asha at her best as she belted out some of her best songs particularly under composers Ravi and OP Nayyar – Aage Bhi Jaane Na Tu from Waqt (1965), Tora Man Darpan Kehlaye from Kaajal (1965) or Jab Chali Thandi Hawa from Do Badan (1966) scored by the former, and Aankhon Se Jo Utri Hai Dil Mein from Phir Wohi Dil Laya Hoon (1963), Jayiye Aap Kahan Jayenge from Mere Sanam (1965) and Woh Haseen Dard De Do from Humsaya (1968) to name but a few composed by the latter.
+However, in spite of her incredible emotive ability, she was getting typecast in songs that were more on the sensual side.
 A pity really, because she was equally effective in all types of songs.
 Especially as one listens one of her most hanging songs, Ab Ke Baras, under SD Burman’s baton from Bimal Roy’s masterpiece, Bandini (1963).
 Asha is simply matchless as she beautifully brings out all the emotions within this song.

-OP Nayyar and Asha split in the 1970s but not before he composed the prophetic gem Chain Se Humko Kabhi from Pran Jaaye Par Vachan Na Jaaye (1973) which won her the Filmfare Award.
+OP Nayyar and Asha split in the 1970s but not before he composed the prophetic gem Chain Se Humko Kabhi from Pran Jaaye Par Vachan Na Jaaye (1974) which won her the Filmfare Award but which did not fine place in the final film.

-The 1970s also brought her close with RD Burman who gave her a new hip and happening sound altogether.
-Piya Tu Ab To Aaja (Caravan (1971)), Dum Maro Dum (Hare Rama Hare Krishna (1971)), offered fresh and stimulating challenges to her voice.
+The 1970s also brought her close with RD Burman, who she later married and who gave her a new hip and happening sound altogether.
+Songs like Piya Tu Ab To Aaja (Caravan (1971)), Dum Maro Dum (Hare Rama Hare Krishna (1971)) and Mera Naam Shabnam (Kati Patang (1970)) offered fresh and stimulating challenges to her voice.
 Jaan-e-Jaan from Jawani Diwani (1972) had her switching from the higher scales to the absolute lower ones within the song with ease!

 But as she had been typecast in mainly sensual songs earlier, so also with RD Burman and other composers, she now got typecast in mainly Western type of songs.
-It was Umrao Jaan (1981), which showed further new possibilities in Asha’s voice.
+In fact, Asha has always maintained that in spite of her proximity to RD Burman, he still reserved his best songs for elder sister, Lata.
+It was finally Umrao Jaan (1981), which showed further new possibilities in Asha’s voice.
 Khayyam got her to sing the ghazals in the film two notes lower and the result was magical!
 Dil Cheez Kya Hai, In Aankhon Ki Masti, Yeh Kaisi Jagah Hai Doston, Justaju Jiski Ki represent some of the finest singing Asha has ever done.
 She even won the National Award for Dil Cheez Kya Hai.

 Ijaazat (1987) saw her winning another National Award for Mera Kuch Samaan, a most difficult song to sing as the lyrics were more in prose form rather than standard rhythmic verse.
 Her other songs in the film Katra Katra Milti Hain, Chhoti Si Kahani Hai and Khali Haath Shaam Aayi Hai from the film, all represent some of the finest singing that Asha Bhosle has ever done.